 With the hatta’at offering you could resolve guilt before God for a sin against another person with grain, assuming you were very poor.
 If you had to bring an asham offering to resolve guilt before God for a sin against God there had to be money involved.
 You would have to bring an offering with 20% of the offerings value to God in order to receive forgiveness.

 The sacrifice required for an asham to resolve guilt before God was a ram.
 No turtledoves or pigeons, or grain offerings could be used to resolve guilt over a sin against God.
 This places the pursuit of forgiveness beyond the reach of the poor.
-The only way a poor person could resolve their guilt before God involved going into debt.
+The only way a poor person could resolve their guilt before God as a result of sinning against God involved going into debt.